Is Bakuchiol Better Than Retinol?

 Bakuchiol And Babchi Oil Are Not The Same.
 Buyer Beware!

 There is only one manufacturer of cosmetic-grade Bakuchiol.
-Extracts made from babchi seeds is not the same as Bakuchiol nor is it safe for topical application.
-Bakuchiol is is obtained through a monomolecular extraction from the Babchi seeds, where only one molecule is extracted, creating Bakuchiol with over 99% purity.
+Home-made extracts, babchi oil and oil-infusions made from babchi seeds are not the same as Bakuchiol – nor are they safe for your skin.
+Bakuchiol is is obtained through a monomolecular extraction from the babchi seeds, where only one molecule is extracted, creating Bakuchiol with over 99% purity.
 Bakuchiol has to be purified to remove phototoxic phytocompounds to make it safe for skincare application.
-This pure Bakuchiol extract is used in clinical studies to demonstrate its retinol-like benefits.
+This pure form of Bakuchiol is also the one used in clinical studies to demonstrate its retinol-like benefits.

 1% Is The Maximum Recommended.
 More Is Not Always Better.